9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/dhn_sub.md

 Right now your subconscious is thinking the same thing you are and is equally as smart as the conscious as it is thinking what the conscious is.
 The truth is, the two of you don’t know who is doing what.
 When the conscious goes to sleep or is sleeping (which it must) the subconscious doesn’t know that it is then very limited in its thinking abilities.
 There’s an old adage, “Being stupid is like being dead, you are the last one to ever know.”
 Now thinking of that saying, think of the stupidest person you know, and imagine everyone in their world telling them they’re smart.
 Mamma, Teacher or one of their trusted assistants will do just that, your subconscious will do anything for them.

 Some cravings and habits come only from the subconscious.
 When they make a decision you’ll never know it wasn’t yours.
+If you have developed a new behavior in or habit that makes no sense to you, its likely from your subconscious and its highly likely, if its a brand new behavior, one that the night talkers have told your subconscious to do.

 ## Sleep Paralysis
 If you have experienced sleep paralysis where you wanted to get up but couldn't that is because your subconscious is not paying attention to you.
 This only occurs when they are being engaged by someone else.